 Holiday cacti can tolerate low light, but they do best in bright, indirect light.
-If you're going to put them outdoors during the summer, be sure to keep them in a shady or semi-shady location.
+If you're going to put them outdoors during the summer, keep them in a shady or semi-shady location.

 Like most cacti, holiday cacti tolerate too little water better than too much water.
 Water only when the growing medium is dry to the touch.
-If you place a saucer under the pot to collect drainage, empty the saucer regularly and do not allow excess water to wick back into the pot, which can cause root rot.
+If you put a saucer under the pot to collect drainage, empty the saucer regularly and don’t let excess water wick back into the pot, which can cause root rot.

 Fertilize only during the growth period of early spring through late summer.
 Apply a regular fertilizer at one-quarter strength or a houseplant fertilizer according to the label directions.

 Keep holiday cacti slightly pot-bound to induce prolific flowering.
-You may need to repot about every three years.
+You might need to repot about every three years.
 The growing medium should be very porous and well-drained.

-The most prolific blooming occurs when the plant can dry out and have at least 13 hours of darkness each night in cool temperatures, beginning in mid-October.
+The most prolific blooming occurs when the plant can dry out and have at least 13 hours of darkness each night in mild temperatures, beginning in mid-October.